philippschauer/Introduction-to-Airflow-and-MLFlow-for-Machine-Learning/README.md

 pip install mlflow
 ````

 You can obviously find a more creative name for the environment if you like.
 Easy right?
 Well that is almost everything you need to get started.

+### Minimal Example

-To test it, you can run the sample file (stolen from the official documentation) *first_test.py*, then type *mlflow ui* in your terminal (the conda environment needs to be activated as well) and copy the link that is shown.
-In my case, I accessed the UI via *localhost:5000*.
+To test it, you can run the sample file *first_test.py* to store the metrics and parameters, then type *mlflow ui* in your terminal (the conda environment needs to be activated as well) and copy the link that is shown.
+In my case, I accessed the UI via *http://localhost:5000*.

 By looking at the code, you can already see how it works.
 The metrics (things like accuracy) and parameters (things like number of neurons in a layer of your Neural Network) are stored in the respective columns.
 This shows quite well, how you can trace back which parameters gave you the best results.
 Finally, you can also store an artifact, in this case a simple *.txt* file.